34 Essentials to Writing a Fiction Novel

-If you haven’t written a book yet, and you’re considering it – have a look here.
-Use this as a guide.
-Nothing is written in stone, but as a whole, it works for at least one person.
+If you haven’t written a book yet in 2019, and you’re considering it – have a look at this.
+Use this as a How-To guide for writing a fiction book.
+Nothing is written in stone and must be followed, but as a whole it works for at least one person.
 Me.
-If you’ve already written books and don’t feel confident that you’re covering all the essentials, you will get something out of this.
+If you’ve already written books and don’t feel confident that you’re covering all the essentials, you will also get something out of this.

 Let’s just stumble into it then.
 Here is everything you need to write your first fiction book.
 These are what I call The Essentials because if you’re going to write a book, you want to do it right, and doing it right takes some time and planning.
 Nobody can bang out a best-seller without doing any of the following.
 I made this rather light reading.
 Don’t miss the seriousness underlying the process.
 The process is nothing to tamper with.